Shellywell123/AI-PI/README.md

 # AI
 Prototype idea to turn my raspi into a wireless information hub.

+## usage
+ - run all.py or induvidual .py files

 ## packages used
  - espeak
  - wttr.in